Tarnadas/smmdb-lib/README.md

   // this always has to be done when changing bytes, e.g. in a Hex Editor
   // internally done by reorder(), so unnecessary right here save.writeCrc();

+  // extract all tnl files to jpeg in their respective course folder save.exportJpeg();

   // convert tnl to jpeg
   let tnl = smm.loadImage("path/to/your/tnl/file");
   let jpeg = await tnl.toJpeg();